Research Officer (UK – Remote working)

 - Other activities may arise, depending on business needs on the day as well as your interests and abilities.

-The position involves working closely with the Research Services Manager, Sean Davies, and reporting mainly to the Director, Dr Margaret Clotworthy.
+The position involves working closely with the Chief Operating Officer, Sean Davies, and reporting mainly to the Chief Executive Officer, Dr Margaret Clotworthy, as well as the COO.

-Salary and other employment terms to be negotiated based on suitability and the successful candidate’s priorities.
+Salary and other employment terms to be negotiated based on suitability and the successful candidate’s priorities, in the region of £35-£40,000 per annum